Bob Atha: Biography

 During an October 24, 1981, game in Ohio Stadium, Atha made five field goals to set an Ohio State school and stadium record.
 The record has not been surpassed but it has been tied by Mike Nugent (at North Carolina State on September 19, 2004) and Josh Huston (vs. 2005 Texas Longhorns football team on September 17, 2005, in Ohio Stadium).
 It was most recently tied on September 11, 2010, by Devin Barclay versus the University of Miami.

-Atha is married to Carol Atha and has a daughter named Lauren Atha Skinner, and two sons Hunter and Tanner Atha.
-He is the owner of Houghton Investments, an oilfield production company in Ohio.
+Atha was married to Carol Atha and had a daughter named Lauren Atha Skinner, and two sons, Hunter and Tanner Atha.
+He was the owner of Houghton Investments, an oilfield production company in Ohio.
+Atha died from cancer at his home in Worthington, Ohio, on March 31, 2026, at the age of 65.